These sources provide access to

 • Open Thesis is a "free repository of theses, dissertations, and other academic documents, coupled with powerful search, organization, and collaboration tools."

-• The Social Science
+• The Social

-Open Access Repository posts a "steadily growing
+Science Open Access Repository posts a "steadily

-collection of full-text social-science documents which you
+growing collection of full-text social-science documents

-professional self-postings and "through
+both by professional self-postings and "through

 co-operation with institutes, scientific